camunda-community-hub/zbctl-snap/README.md

 If you want to submit a PR to update the package with a newer version of `zbctl`, you need to:

+1. Run `./update.sh <version>` with a Zeebe version number from the [Zeebe release page](https://github.com/camunda-cloud/zeebe/releases) which will:
-1. Update the package version in `snap/snapcraft.yaml` to match the Zeebe release version number from the [Zeebe release page](https://github.com/camunda-cloud/zeebe/releases).
+    1. Update the package version in `snap/snapcraft.yaml` to match the Zeebe release version.
     2. Update the `source-checksum` with the value of the `camunda-cloud-zeebe-*.tar.gz.sha1sum` file from the [Zeebe release page](https://github.com/camunda-cloud/zeebe/releases).
-3. Build the package locally by running `snapcraft`.
+2. Build the package locally by running `snapcraft`.
-4. Test the installation using `snap install zbctl_*_amd64.snap --dangerous`
+3. Test the installation using `snap install zbctl_*_amd64.snap --dangerous`

 Once a pull request is merged to the main branch, Snapcraft will automatically build the package and publish it to the `edge` channel.
 From there it can be installed using: